giovamarino/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+const dansroll/zoesroll do to them referring to personalDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The numbers will always be between 1-6 but the number of his roll could change between attempts.
 c.
 What is the lexical scope of `newRoll`?
+`newRoll` has access to everything else in this example.

 ### Task 3 - Stretch Goals